nebius/mcp-server/README.md

 - **nebius_available_services** - List of the available Nebius services
 - **nebius_cli_help** - Detailed help documentation for the Nebius CLI commands for the specified service
 - **nebius_cli_execute** - Generate and execute Nebius CLI command and return the result

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Nebius B.V.